About

 Our story

 In October 2021, Eastbourne Food Partnership became an independent CIC.
-We were also welcomed into national networks Sustainable Food Places and Feeding Britain, joining the national movement to make nutritious and sustainably produced food accessible to everyone.
+We were also welcomed into Sustainable Food Places and Feeding Britain, joining the national movement to make nutritious and sustainably produced food accessible to everyone.

 Today, as the ‘Cost of Living’ crisis brings more and more people into food insecurity, Eastbourne Food Partnership continues to campaign for long-term systemic change.
 We know that together we can achieve so much more, and create positive change for good.